amankhinvasara/miniexchange/FinalReport.md

    - Full CI/CD setup
    - Initial Vagrant configuration & environment setup
    - Gateway Validation contribution & Gateway order_id creation.
 Nisha completed the integration of these methods into the Gateway
    - Basic STDIN Client implementation.
-Nisha implimented interfacing with the Gateway using this version of our client.
+Nisha implemented interfacing with the Gateway using this version of our client.

 **2. What did you learn as a result of doing your project?**
    - Gained familiarity with Rust
    - Gained a strong understanding networking concepts and experience with network programming.
-   - Better understanding of CI/CD and the importance of thorough testing
+   - Better understanding of CI/CD and the importance of thorough testing.

 **3. If you had a time machine and could go back to the beginning, what would you have done differently?**
-   - Communicated more clearly with group members so we could finish the project within the semester.
+   - Communicated more clearly with group members so that we could finish the project within the semester.
+   - I would have started programming the UDP connections earlier, leaving my groupmates to flush out more of the basic logic.

 **4. If you were to continue working on this project, what would you continue to do to improve it, how, and why?**
+   - Finish networking components so that we have a cohesive mini-exchange.
    - Enhance authentication between tcp and gateway.
-Right now pretty much anyone can spoof an IP address and connect to our gateway.
-Ideally we would add a firewall and some sort of key based authentication method.
    - Improve ESB functionality to maintain some sort of naive ordering/handle dropped packets better
    - Optimize orderbook speed via compiler intrinsics, more defined memory allocation.
    This includes messing with compiler to change stack size